 I think that we can all agree that 2016 has been a rather eventful year in many ways.
 Regardless of how depressing it’s been at times, there have been some foodie highlights to look back on.
-Here are our favourite dishes from the last 12 months.
+Here are our highlights of 2016.

 Espresso roast beef short rib from Andy Annat at the Green Room was stunningly moist, boldly flavoured and just the thing on a cold January evening

 White asparagus stuffed with crab meat and topped with caviar was served between courses at the Star at Harome but a definite highlight of the meal.

 While in New York, we checked out the famous Katz’s Deli and tried a “Reuben” and a Pastrami on Rye.
 Simply some of the tenderest meat ever encountered.

 A short hop to the other side of America found us eating sushi at Ryokos in San Francisco.
 Rejecting a menu and asking for the chef’s suggestions worked very well.

 Andrew Pern’s character runs through Mr P’s Curious Tavern and contributes to delightfully unique dishes such as steak tartare with brown sauce ice cream.
 Silly, in the best possible way.